davidobrien1985/davidobrien1985.github.io/blog/_posts/2015-05-05-azure-automation-graphical-runbooks.md

 However, this can all change in the future.

 This was just a first look at the new graphical runbooks in Azure Automation.
-I am looking forward to testing this new way of authoring runbooks on Azure.
+I am looking forward to testing this new way of

 Here are the other articles from my Ignite series so far:

 Azure Automation – what’s new?

 What are your thoughts on this?